 Where you can buy New Figure Skates

-Bike Universe (122 - 20th Street West, Saskatoon Website: www.bikeuniverse.net; email: email@example.com Phone: 306-244-0200) provides complete skate fitting and skate sharpening services, from a discussion of the skater’s needs through to proper fitting and heat moulding, to information on skate care, to after-sale service.
+Bike Universe (122 - 20th Street West, Saskatoon Website: www.bikeuniverse.net; email: email@example.com Phone: 306-244-0200) provides complete skate fitting and skate sharpening services, from a discussion of the skater’s needs through to proper fitting and heat molding, to information on skate care, to after-sale service.
 They deal with a wide variety of boot and blade manufacturers, to offer the best possible range of pricing and fit.

 Buying Used Figure Skates

 Used boots will need punching out in the ankle area for a comfortable fit.
 Properly done, punching is a precise adjustment that takes some time.
-Over-punching (making too much room in the boot) can cancel out all the advantages you got from having a carefully fitted boot.
+Over-punching (making too much room in the boot) can cancel out all the advantages you get from having a carefully fitted boot.

 Breaking in the New & Used Figure Skates

 Most skate brands use a technology that allows the boot to flex and bend in the ankle area while still being tied tight for support.
-However, even though the heat moulding process fits the boot to the foot, the skater will still have to physically break in the crease area.
+However, even though the heat molding process fits the boot to the foot, the skater will still have to physically break in the crease area.
 Walking around in the skates at home, or doing squats while the skates are properly tied, will help break in the crease area.

 Some boots may need punching out in the ankle area for a comfortable fit.
 If you are having your boots punched, allow at least twenty minutes in the shop.
 Properly done, punching is a precise adjustment that takes some time.
 Over-punching (making too much room in the boot) can cancel out all the advantages you got from having a carefully fitted boot.